strosu/learning-notes/notes/Building blocks.md

 ## Search optimized databases

+- useful for searching through an amount of text and finding the matches
+- regular DBs are not suited, as they require an exact match for a range
+    - they scan the entire set normally when querying for a regex (as we can't index for all the terms)

+- a search optimized DB breaks the text into tokens and indexes them

+- it takes some text and breaks it down into tokens
+- we keep indexes for each token, and just add the document reference to the list of references for each token (**an inverted index**)
+- additionally, we do some transformations:
+    - **stemming** is reducing the words to their root, e.g. running -> run; we also map synnonyms to each other
+    - **fuzzy searching** allows us to check words within a certain edit distance; useful for typos

+Elastic:

+- distributed, scalable
+- ingests documents and allows querying for arbitrary strings inside them
+- eventually consistent

+- a good choice when we want to offer search capabilities, e.g. look up for a product name (with potential typos)

+Structure:

+- documents are individual entries (i.e. a row)
+- a collection of documents is called an index (i.e. a table)

+- the documents are partitioned across multiple nodes
+- when a range request request comes in, we scatter-gather it:
+    - each node has to do a mini-search on its available data
+- for a point query, we can use something along the lines of consistent hashing to determine which replica is the leader for that partition
+    - we can query the leader directly

+Various uses:
+- assign weights to different document fields (e.g. headline vs body)
+- assign a fuzziness to the query, specifying if we're also looking for

 ## API Gateway

+- plays the role of routing middleware => sends requests to the right service, based on the url
+- offloads some of the cross-cutting non-functional features:
+    - authentication
+    - SSL termination
+    - rate limiting
+    - logging

 ## Load Balancer

+- distributes traffic between different instances of the same service
+- should allow for different policies, e.g. roundRobin, geographical etc
+- we shouldn't care to which instance the request is sent to
+    - if we want deterministic directing, use consistent hashing

+- can be used right after / in combination with an API gateway

 ## Queue
 ## Streams / Event Sourcing
 ## Distributed Lock